-It was my boyfriend who first introduced me to Maple Taffy, one of nature’s sweetest treats!
+It was my partner who first introduced me to Maple Taffy, one of nature’s sweetest treats!
 It was his mother who indulged me by making me my first taste Maple Taffy.
 I couldn’t believe I had gone so long without giving this mouth-watering treat a try!

 If you love maple syrup, this is something you MUST try!
 If you aren’t keen on making your own, be sure to get yourself to a sugar bush for a taste of Canadian Maple Taffy!

 The following is my partner’s recipe for making Canadian Maple Taffy.

 He left out one important warning.
 Make sure you have a toothbrush and toothpaste on hand before eating all this sugary goodness.
 Your teeth will thank you!

 Super Easy Canadian Maple Taffy